Project

 Actions #6

-Updated by rgenoud almost 6 years ago
+Updated by rgenoud about 6 years ago

 In order to set a breakpoint when the assertion is verified, I expanded the macro force_assert(x) in buffer_string_prepare_copy() and buffer_realloc()